Info centre Bliznec

 Across the kiosk you can examine the interesting Natura 2000 Labyrinth, presenting some of our representative plant and animal species and habitats, which make Medvednica an important if small segment of the European Natura puzzle – the largest network of protected areas in the world.
 At the Info-centre you can also get a flyer Natura 2000.

 Beside the kiosk you can see the Geological Column, presenting the complex geological history of Medvednica and its various rocks chronologically built into the column – from the oldest (green schists) to the youngest (lithothamnium limestones).

 Visitors who have no time or intention to go all the way to the top can take a walk along the Forest Trail Bliznec, starting from the Info-centre.

-Opening hours of the info-centre: weekends and public holidays from 9 am to 2 pm.
+Opening hours of the info-centre: Saturdays and Sundays from 9 am to 2 pm.

 Did you know?

 The history of the Bliznec stream goes as far back as the ancient Roman times when there used to be a quarry along its bank.
 An altar dedicated to Jupiter was found on the site of the quarry, probably a votive offering for security and health.